Each year, Boston Review runs competitions in poetry and fiction. We now accept online submissions exclusively through Submittable:

 Aura Estrada (1977–2007) was a promising young Mexican writer and student, and the wife of Francisco Goldman.
 This prize is meant to honor her memory by supporting other burgeoning writers.
 Aura's writing, and more about her life, can be found here.

-The winning author will receive $1,500 and have his or her work published in the July/August 2016 issue of Boston Review.
+The winning author will receive $1,500 and have his or her work published on Boston Review's website.
 Runners up may also be published.
 Stories should not exceed 5,000 words and must be previously unpublished.
 Mailed manuscripts should be double-spaced and submitted with a cover note listing the author’s name, address, and phone number.
 No cover note is necessary for online submission.
 Names should not appear on the stories themselves.
 Any author writing in English is eligible, unless he or she is a current student, former student, relative, or close friend of the judge.
 Simultaneous submissions are not permitted; if you submit your story to another publication, you must withdraw it from our submissions manager or inform us by email.
+All permissions for copyright purposes must be cleared in advance of submission.
 Submissions will not be returned, and submissions may not be modified after entry.
 A non-refundable $20 entry fee, payable to Boston Review in the form of a check or money order or by credit card, must accompany each story entered.
-All submitters receive a complimentary half-year subscription (3 issues) to Boston Review.
-Submissions must be postmarked no later than October 1, 2015.
-The winner will be notified in the spring of 2016 and publicly announced by July on the Boston Review Web site.
+All submitters receive Boston Review's special literary issue, Evil Empire, complimentary with their entries.
+Submissions must be postmarked no later than October 1, 2018.
+The winner will be notified in the spring of 2019 and publicly announced by July on the Boston Review Web site.

 Or mail submissions to: